-At the point of delivery, it becomes very personal for parents and families, so this leaflet aims to outline options that we ask you to consider rather than telling you what will happen.
+At the point of delivery, it becomes very personal for parents and families, so this leaflet aims to outline options that we ask you consider rather than telling you what will happen.

-Some parents may prefer to:
+Some parents may wish to:

-- Not see the baby. - Have time together as a couple. - Leave hospital as soon as possible. - Have (religious or non religious) blessings from the chaplaincy team. - Have mementos of the pregnancy including prints and photos. - Bring in clothing or mementos for the baby.
+- Not see the baby.

-Other parents may prefer to:
+- Have time together as a couple.

-- See the baby.
+- Leave hospital as soon as possible.

-- Hold the baby.
+Other parents may wish to:

-- Have time together as a family.
+- See the baby. - Hold the baby. - Have time together as a family. - Have (religious or non-religious) blessings from the chaplaincy team. - Have mementos of the pregnancy including prints and photos. - Bring in clothing or mementos for the baby.